d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 ## Let's go further

 Now that we've got Scully installed and working, let's modify our Angular app to look more like an actual blog, and not just like the default Angular app.
-Therefore we want to get rid of the Angular auto generated content in the `AppComponent` first.
+Therefore, we want to get rid of the Angular auto generated content in the `AppComponent` first.
 We can simply delete all the content of `app.component.html` except of the `RouterOutlet`.
 So in the end the content of our file `app.component.html` should look like this: